Generally favorable experience overall, applicants reported positive interactions with some minor issues noted.

 Questions about my application;Why had I taken classes at a community college.
 (I had one dual enrollment and 2 transient).
 Why I had 2 ''C''s on my application.

-Students said the most difficult question asked at Nova Southeastern University College of Pharmacy discussed various topics such as GPA, time management, ethical dilemmas like dealing with cheating, and reasons for academic performance.
-Some respondents mentioned questions about school choices if accepted everywhere, impact of pharmacy on society, and defining roles of different pharmacists, while others highlighted standard inquiries about motivations for choosing pharmacy as a career.
+Students said most difficult question asked at Nova Southeastern University College of Pharmacy discussed a range of topics, including GPA inquiries, time management, handling academic challenges, and reasons for pursuing pharmacy.
+Some respondents mentioned MMI format, suggesting the presence of nondisclosure agreements; common questions touched on study habits, professionalism, impact of pharmacy on society, and motivations for choosing Nova.

 What is a creative way you relayed a message to someone?